Aggressively Protecting Clients in the New Jersey Courts for More than 30 Years.

 The foregoing are offered only as examples of some of the results that we have obtained, and involve specific factual and legal circumstances that are unique to the individual cases.
 These examples should not be construed or interpreted to suggest that we may obtain similar results in your case.Contact Our Middlesex County Appellate Lawyers for Representation

 Our firm takes pride in its New Jersey roots, serving Middlesex County and the surrounding communities.
-For a free consultation, call 732-767-0044 or contact us online today to speak with the appellate lawyers at Brause, Brause & Ventrice, L.L.C..
+For a free initial consultation, call 732-767-0044 or contact us online today to speak with the appellate lawyers at Brause, Brause & Ventrice, L.L.C..